Cute77/MICCAI2019-BraTS19/README.md

 # MICCAI2019-BraTS19
 ## Here is a presentation of our project.
-> Sorry for not sharing my codes without the permission from my teammate in this project who also made significant contribution to it.
+> Sorry for not sharing my codes without the permission from my teammate in this project who also made significant contribution to it.<br>
 > Please feel free to contact me if you have any questions.

 ![](https://github.com/Cute77/MICCAI2019-BraTS19/raw/master/presentation/Internship_Summary_of_ZiqiLin_00.png)